Fire Administration

 Deputy Chief Patrick Veselka has dedicated over two decades to fire service, demonstrating a steadfast commitment to public safety and professional development.
 He began his firefighting career in September 1995 with Travis County Emergency Services District No. 6.
 In March 1999, he joined the Waco Fire Department, where he has since held various roles, including Firefighter, Fire Equipment Engineer, Lieutenant, and Fire Captain.
 As of November 2021, he serves as the Deputy Chief of Emergency Operations, overseeing the department's operational strategies and responses.

 DC Veselka's educational background is extensive.
 He earned an Associate of Arts in Fire Protection from Austin Community College in 2004 and a Bachelor of Arts in Fire Services Administration from Western Illinois University between 2008 and 2011.
-He furthered his education with a Master of Arts in Organizational Leadership from Point Park University, which he will complete in 2025.
-He has also completed the Managing Officer Program and the Executive Fire Officer Program at the National Fire Academy.
+He furthered his education with a Master of Arts in Organizational Leadership from Point Park University, and completed the Managing Officer Program and the Executive Fire Officer Program at the National Fire Academy.

 His professional certifications from the Texas Commission on Fire Protection include Master Firefighter, Fire Officer IV, Instructor III, Incident Safety Officer, Hazardous Materials Incident Commander, and Incident Commander.
 He is also a certified paramedic.